Juantantan/MandelbrotExplorer/Readme.md

 monitor.
 Please do refer to all 3rd party open source offerings for yourself, as links may cease to work and what little knowledge provided on the subject of parallel computing is very limited.
 The subject is huge and this code is offered only to help people to get started withoiut too much fuss.
 If that first step works, people are encouraged to experiment and improve upon the code as they see fit.

 'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter rendering speed, fractal appearance and complexity.
 The kernel performs parallel, recursive iterations of the Mandelbrot algorithm.
-The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user using the SDL2 library referred to.
+The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user using the SDL2 library user-interaction layer.

-NB: The kernel ('mandel.cl') has a lot of room for improvement and is by no means the most efficient code to perform recursive mandelbrot algorithm pixel colouring functions to produce image maps.
-In particular, the colour banding and belnding is very clunky and slow.
+NB: The kernel ('mandel.cl') has a lot of room for improvisation and is by no means the most efficient code to perform recursive mandelbrot algorithm pixel colouring functions to produce image maps.
+In particular, the colour banding and belnding is clunky and slower than it could be.
 The same goes for the interactive navigation code in SDL2.
 The centering and zoom maths is very basic, probably overly complicated and inefficient.
 Any mathematician who is interested is encouraged to improve upon it.
-I would love to see it improved upon and extended.
+I would love to see that partt improved upon and extended.

 What the software does provide is a tried and tested base from which mandelbrot exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
-It took me months to get the first basic OpenCL utilised version working many years ago and hopefully the code and info here can help people avoid some of the hassle of going through that 'just to get started'.
+It took me months to get the first basic OpenCL utilised version working many years ago and hopefully the code and info here can help people avoid some of the hassle of going through that, just to get started.

 ## Vulkan
 Vulkan is a new graphics api developed by AMD and Khronos Group.
-At the time of my early commits, my understanding is that parallel compute functionality may not be fully mature in Vulkan.
-OpenCL (might) still be the most direct and efficient api to use to do this type of parallel compute at the current time.
+At the time of my early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
+OpenCL might even still be the most direct and efficient api to use to do these type of parallel computate.
 I will probably not attempt to rewrite this code using the Vulkan API once it has complete compute functionality but would be interested if others do.